 That depends on your starting point and goals.
 Many people do best with a planned series of lighter peels, then maintenance during the year.

-If you want a clear plan for brighter, smoother-looking skin near Jack & Harriet Kaye Park, book a customized chemical peel consult with Skin Ritualist.
+If you want a clearer plan for smoother, brighter-looking skin near Jack & Harriet Kaye Park, book a customized chemical peel consultation with Susie at Skin Ritualist.

 Skin Ritualist